Leprosy Research Institute

 The Leprosy Mission Nepal

-This study investigates if worm infection or deworming has any relevance to leprosy clinical care.
-The research group aims to detect risks and associations between helminth indicators, leprosy indicators and clinical outcomes including leprosy reaction development, severity and duration.
+Aim: This study investigated if worm infection or deworming has any relevance to leprosy clinical care.
+The research group aimed to detect risks and associations between helminth indicators, leprosy indicators and clinical outcomes including leprosy reaction development, severity and duration.

 Helminth Influences in Leprosy: Indicators, Treatment, Reactions and Clinical Outcome